alfuwu/minecraft-comes-alive/README.md

 Alternatively you can help translating MCA into your language on [Crowdin](https://crowdin.com/project/minecraft-comes-alive-2)!

-Or you can Join the [Discord Community](https://discord.com/invite/EjYwZUJbpf) for questions, suggestions or social interactions.
+Or you can join the [Discord Community](https://discord.com/invite/EjYwZUJbpf) for questions, suggestions or social interactions.

 ## Credits